mschoene/SoCoA02/README.md

 - Print: do_drucken

 ### Comparison Operations
-Less Than: do_kleiner_als
+- Less Than: do_kleiner_als

 ### Looping
-While Loop: do_waehrend
+- While Loop: do_waehrend

 ### Arrays
-Create Array: do_liste
+- Create Array: do_liste
-Get Value at Index: do_abrufen_listenObj
+- Get Value at Index: do_abrufen_listenObj
-Set Value at Index: do_setzen_listenObj
+- Set Value at Index: do_setzen_listenObj

 ### Dictionaries
-Create Dictionary: do_woerterbuch
+- Create Dictionary: do_woerterbuch
-Get Value by Key: do_abrufen_schluessel
+- Get Value by Key: do_abrufen_schluessel
-Set Value by Key: do_setzen_schluessel_wert
+- Set Value by Key: do_setzen_schluessel_wert
-Dictionary Union: do_woerterbuch_vereinigung
+- Dictionary Union: do_woerterbuch_vereinigung

 ### Class Functionalities
-Define Class: do_klasse
+- Define Class: do_klasse
-Create Class Instance: do_klassen_instanz
+- Create Class Instance: do_klassen_instanz
-Call Class Method: do_klassen_aufrufen
+- Call Class Method: do_klassen_aufrufen
+- Look for parent object recursively: do_klassen_finden

 ### Other Operations
-Function Definition: do_funktion
+- Function Definition: do_funktion
-Function Call: do_aufrufen
+- Function Call: do_aufrufen
-Set Variable: do_setzen
+- Set Variable: do_setzen
-Get Variable Value: do_abrufen
+- Get Variable Value: do_abrufen
-Addition: do_addieren
+- Addition: do_addieren
-Absolute Value: do_absolutwert
+- Absolute Value: do_absolutwert
-Subtraction: do_subtrahieren
+- Subtraction: do_subtrahieren
-Sequential Execution: do_abfolge
+- Sequential Execution: do_abfolge